gunjan-191/Atbash-Cipher/README.md

 Hello world!
 Svool dliow!

-In this we use
+In this we use lib.
      pip install pytest

 pytest lib, to do the unit testing.

-Here we apply the condition  to get ascii values of char by finding the difference between them. for example:- chr(219-ord(char))
+Here we apply the condition  to get ascii values of char by finding the difference between them. for example:-
+     chr(219-ord(char))

-chr is used to get unicode value from ascii code
+chr is used to get unicode value from ascii code.

 155 is ascii  code=  ø ( Lowercase slashed zero or empty set ) 219 is ascii code = ( Block, graphic character )( HTML entity = &block; )